Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

             export DBT_ENV_VAR1="my_value"
             export DBT_ENV_VAR2="another_value"
         ```
-3. Save and apply the changes using the `:wq` command in the terminal.
-4. Reload the shell by closing and reopening the terminal or running `source ~/.zshrc` or `source ~/.bashrc` in the terminal.
+3. Save the file and start a new shell session by closing and reopening the terminal or running `source ~/.zshrc` or `source ~/.bashrc` in the terminal.
-5. Then verify the variables by running `echo $DBT_ENV_VAR1` and `echo $DBT_ENV_VAR2` in the terminal.<br />
+4. Then verify the variables by running `echo $DBT_ENV_VAR1` and `echo $DBT_ENV_VAR2` in the terminal.<br />

 If you see the value printed back in the terminal, you're all set!
 These variables will now be available:
 - In all future terminal sessions
-- Inside VS Code (after you reload the window)
-- For all dbt commands run in the terminal or the VS Code extension buttons
+- For all dbt commands run in the terminal

 </TabItem>
 <TabItem value="windows-cmd" label="Windows Cmd">